Top 3 Reasons Mortgage Branch Managers Go To Work for a Different Company

 The great news about branch manager compensation structures is that they can provide a significant pay increase almost overnight.
 Let’s say for example you’re a company branch manager and your company is paying you 175 BPS (Retail Branch Manager) and your boss won’t allow you to go to a true P&L model.
-After expenses, you’re missing out on approximately 65 BPS on your total production every month that would be clear profit to you after all expense are paid!
+After expenses, you’re missing out on approximately 65 BPS on your total production every month that is set aside for the growth of the branch, whether that is put forth to commission for you, your team, or expense budget!
 If this is the case, then you should definitely be talking to other companies who are willing to put you on a true P&L program.

 One word of caution: It’s important to note that not all P&L opportunities are created equal, and you should definitely shop around for the one that pays you the most BPS.

 What does a true P&L branch opportunity look like?
 There are some companies that will tell you that what they have is a true P&L opportunity but the fact of the matter is that in many cases it really isn’t.
-A true P&L opportunity will let you set your customer pricing, your compensation amount, keeping all of it in your branch account to pay the expenses that you agree to.
-If you can’t keep 100% of what you charge, run in the other direction.
-Set and keep all of your commissions, this is the true definition of a Profit and Loss branch.
+A true P&L opportunity will let you see customer pricing, your compensation, your team’s compensation, and the branch expenses.
+The remaining net income is set aside specifically for the growth of your branch, whether that is compensation, growth, or marketing expenses.

 One final note on compensation: if you are not getting paid what you were promised in the early stages of your employment or if your current company is not paying you on time, this means that you have the ability to get paid more somewhere else.
 If this is happening to you, you need to drop everything and go find a new place to work.
 High quality mortgage lenders are high on integrity and very well-capitalized.